An intestinal broom

 - 10 minutes: In a pressure cooker, always for white or purple asparagus.

-Avoid the microwave: the maximum temperature (100°C) is not high enough to soften them.
+Avoid the microwave: the maximum temperature (up to 100°C) is not high enough to soften them.

 Asparagus goes well with…

 Like to keep things simple?
 So does asparagus!
 Try them doused in a vinaigrette with old-fashioned mustard, some fresh herbs and chopped hazelnuts.
-In Belgium, they’re eaten mostly Flemish style with a hard-boiled egg and melted butter.
+Flemish-style asparagus, a Belgian specialty with a hard-boiled egg and melted butter, is a true delight!

-White asparagus is excellent in soup or with cream, but also baked.
+White asparagus is excellent in soup or with creams, but also au gratin.
 Chopped in pieces, they can be used in a quiche, an omelet, a savory crepe or risotto.
 They also go well with poultry, mild cheeses and white meats.

 Green asparagus is delicious with eggs, cheese like Parmesan, spinach, fish, cream and herbs.

 Asparagus has subtle flavors that are not only for adults: little ones will love eating them with their fingers from the age of 8 months.
-Make sure they are well cooked, and pick out the most tender part for them, in other words the tips.
+Make sure they are well cooked, and pick out the most tender part for them: the tips.

 And for others…